Mystical

 Dreaming About the Mind: Meaning, Psychology & Symbolism

-Dreams about the mind can reflect inner thoughts, emotions, and cognitive processes.
+Dreams about the mind often reflect inner exploration, self-awareness, or unresolved thoughts.

 Written by: DreamMeaning Editorial Team